Installation of the 2022 CSD Portfolio Software and Data

 Note that it can take some time for the uninstall to complete.

-The standard CSD System installers are not MSI based on Windows (MicroSoft Installer).
-If such an installer would be useful for your organisation we do have MSI installers for the main CSD System installer available as an alternative.
-Please contact us at firstname.lastname@example.org to obtain details on how to obtain this.
+The standard CSD Portfolio installers are not MSI based on Windows.
+If such an installer would be useful for your organisation please contact us at firstname.lastname@example.org to obtain it.

-For more information on CSD-System requirements and installation, please see the CSDS 2018 Release and Installation guide.
+For more information on CSD Portfolio requirements and installation, please see the CSDS 2022.3 Release and Installation guide.
 For more help with more specialised install scenarios not covered above, please contact email@example.com for further assistance.